AARodgers/teacher_organizer/notes.md

 - [ ] Write README
 - [x ] Add LICENSE file
 - [ x] Make sure license appears in About section properly
-- [ ] Clean repo of unused/useless/incorrect files
+- [ x] Clean repo of unused/useless/incorrect files
 - [ ] Lint all files with [RuboCop](https://rubocop.org/)
   - [ ] Fix all discovered issues with `rubocop --fix` and manual intervention
   - [ ] Commit all fixes
 - [ ] Run application from scratch, using the instructions from your README verbatim
   - [ ] Correct any issues with your README Getting Started section
-- [ ] Document all major methods with comments
+- [x ] Document all major methods with comments
-- [ ] Get rid of any TODO comments left lying around
+- [ x] Get rid of any TODO comments left lying around

 # README for each repo
 - [ ] Application name